uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_kurtosis.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::stats::kurtosis function is used to compute kurtosis array (kurtosis for each dataset's dimension).
+The oneapi::mkl::stats::kurtosis function is used to compute a kurtosis array (kurtosis for each dataset's dimension).

 :ref:`onemkl_stats_kurtosis` supports the following precisions for data: